Failure to track a stable AMOC state under rapid climate change: Dynamical Perspective

+First, consider cases with fixed $E_A > 0.342$~Sv.
+The AMOC always collapses under an imposed warming anomaly of $\Delta T_{\mathrm{n}}^a = +5^{\circ}$C or more, since the `AMOC on' state disappears.
+Thus, a critical warming threshold exists beyond which the system transitions to the only remaining stable solution (the collapsed `AMOC off' state), regardless of the rate of increase at which the warming anomaly is reached.
+This is a case of bifurcation-induced tipping (B-tipping).
+An example is given for a fixed freshwater flux forcing ($\overline{E_A}$) of 0.45~Sv, forced under a linear temperature trend of $\Delta T_{\mathrm{n}}^a = +0.01^{\circ}$C per year up to +5$^{\circ}$C (red curve in Figure~\ref{fig:Figure_6}a).

+This situation is qualitatively inconsistent with the slow CO$_2$ ramp simulation in CESM, where the `AMOC on' state remains stable up to at least $+5.5^\circ$C. However, the box model so far neglects the inter-dependence between surface heat and freshwater fluxes under radiative forcing change.
+To account for this in an idealized manner, we consider an effective freshwater flux forcing $E_A$ that depends on the ocean state, specifically the temperature anomaly $\Delta T_{\mathrm{n}}$ of the subpolar box: $E_A = \overline{E_A} - \gamma \Delta T_{\mathrm{n}}$.
+Here $\overline{E_A}$ is the fixed freshwater flux forcing, $\gamma$ is the temperature--freshwater coupling strength, and $\Delta T_{\mathrm{n}} = T_{\mathrm{n}}(t) - T_{\mathrm{n}}(\overline{E_A},\Delta T_{\mathrm{n}}^a = 0)$.
+This temperature--freshwater coupling is motivated by the declining North Atlantic surface freshwater input in the slow CO$_2$ ramp CESM simulation (Figures~\ref{fig:Figure_4}a and \ref{fig:Figure_5}a) where, for reference, the freshwater flux over 34$^{\circ}$S -- 65$^{\circ}$N declines by 0.069~Sv per degree warming (giving $\gamma \approx 0.069$~Sv per $^{\circ}$C).

-We repeat the warming experiment for $\overline{E_A} = 0.45$~Sv but now with $\gamma > 0$, comparing relatively slow (+0.01$^{\circ}$C yr$^{-1}$) and relatively fast (+0.05$^{\circ}$C yr$^{-1}$) warming rates; the temperature anomaly increases up to a maximum of $\Delta T_{\mathrm{n}}^a = 5^{\circ}$C. For $\gamma = 0.04$~Sv per $^{\circ}$C, the system continues to track the `AMOC on' state under the slow warming case (green curve in Figure~\ref{fig:Figure_6}a).
-The equilibrated $\Delta T_{\mathrm{n}}$ is 3.17$^{\circ}$C, resulting in an effective hosing strength of 0.32~Sv, which is indeed below the bifurcation threshold at 0.342~Sv for the given $\Delta T_{\mathrm{n}}^a$.
-However, in the fast warming case, the AMOC collapses as the system fails to track the `AMOC on' state after crossing the moving saddle-node bifurcation (blue curve in Figure~\ref{fig:Figure_6}a).
+We repeat the warming experiment (linear ramp up to $\Delta T_{\mathrm{n}}^a = 5^\circ$C at fixed $\overline{E_A} = 0.45$~Sv) but now with $\gamma > 0$, comparing relatively slow (+0.01$^{\circ}$C yr$^{-1}$) and relatively fast (+0.05$^{\circ}$C yr$^{-1}$) warming rates.
+For $\gamma = 0.04$~Sv per $^{\circ}$C, the system continues to track the `AMOC on' state under the slow warming case (black curve in Figure~\ref{fig:Figure_6}a).
+The equilibrated subpolar ocean warming $\Delta T_{\mathrm{n}}$ is 3.17$^{\circ}$C, resulting in an effective hosing strength of 0.32~Sv, which is indeed below the bifurcation threshold of 0.342~Sv for $\Delta T_{\mathrm{n}}^a = +5^{\circ}$C. However, in the fast warming case, the AMOC collapses as the system fails to track the `AMOC on' state after crossing the moving saddle-node bifurcation (blue curve in Figure~\ref{fig:Figure_6}a).
+Since the `AMOC on' state remains stable for $\gamma = 0.04$~Sv per $^{\circ}$C (Figures~\ref{fig:Figure_S10}c,d) and can be tracked in the slow warming case, the fast warming case represents a rate-induced AMOC tipping event.